 As a result of changes to state law, municipalities can choose to arrange for the provision of electricity to residential and small commercial retail customers by alternative electric suppliers (instead of ComEd).
 Electric Aggregation allows a municipality to consolidate electrical energy consumption within their communities and leverage that demand to seek bids to purchase electricity in bulk at lower rates.

 On November 6, 2012, a referendum authorizing the Village to arrange for an "opt-out" electricity aggregation program passed by a margin of about 65% (4,733 to 2,515).
 To read a staff report and ordinance passed by the Village Board on November 26.2012, please click here.

-Under an "opt-out" electricity aggregation program, ComEd will remain the distributor of electricity in the Village.
-The selected alternative supplier will generate the electricity provided and deliver it to ComEd for distribution.
-Customers will continue to receive electricity bills from ComEd and ComEd will remain responsible for all distribution system issues, including outages and equipment maintenance.
+Under an "opt-out" electricity aggregation program, ComEd remains as the distributor of electricity in the Village.
+The selected alternative supplier generates the electricity provided and delivers it to ComEd for distribution.
+Customers continue to receive electricity bills from ComEd and ComEd remains responsible for all distribution system issues, including outages and equipment maintenance.
 Eligible residents are automatically enrolled in the program unless they choose to "opt out".

 The Village's one year agreement with First Energy Solutions to supply electricity ended in June 2014.
 Approximately 89% of eligible residents and 80% of eligible businesses participated in the program for the first year, with cumulative savings of over $500,000.

 After a thorough review of market pricing for the second year of the program, the Village determined that the most cost-effective choice for residents at the end of the June 2014 billing period was to return to the ComEd default rate, and opted to switch residents back to the ComEd default rate starting with the July, 2014 bill.
 The Village's Plan of Operation and Governance anticipated this possibility, by including an option that the Village could choose ComEd if it was in the best interest of residents.